ScenarioTech/Stage/test/README.md

 ### expression-preprocessor.coffee

 Tests for the expression preprocessor.
 Meant to verify that the preprocessor correctly derives singular expressions from multiplexed expressions and applies meta-templates, meta-effects and plugins to the templates and effects found within expressions.

+### plugin-loader-template.coffee

+Tests for template plugin loaders, used to insert plugin template strings into expression templates.

+### plugin-loader-effect.coffee

+Tests for effect plugin loaders, used to attach modular plugin functions to effect functions.

 ### meta-effects-common.coffee